 On all operating systems, the Apache/Tomcat, and Repository directories contain both access and error files.

 A.1.2 The Management Information Base (MIB) File

 A MIB file is a requirement for using SNMP traps.
-A table showing the location of this file follows.
+The following table lists the location of this file per operating system: